SAP/ui5-builder/README.md

 The source directory of an application (typically named `webapp`) is mapped to the virtual root path `/`.

-An applications source directory should contain a `manifest.json` file.
-It may or may not contain a `Component.js` file.
-If there is one, a `Component-preload.js` file will be generated during the build.
+An applications source directory may or may not contain a `Component.js` file.
+If it does, it must also contain a `manifest.json` file.
+If there is a `Component.js` file, an optimized `Component-preload.js` file will be generated during the build.

 #### `library`
 UI5 libraries are often referred to as reuse-, custom- or [control libraries](https://github.com/SAP/openui5/blob/master/docs/controllibraries.md).
 They are a key component in sharing code across multiple projects in UI5.